Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Objection 15: "We can handle this in-house."

 Why they say it: They believe their internal team can achieve the same outcome without external help.
 Sometimes they are right.
-Often they are underestimating the time, cost, and opportunity cost of doing it internally.
+Often they are underestimating the cost and opportunity cost of doing it internally.

 Response script:

-"That's definitely an option, and some teams do it successfully.
-Can I ask: have you costed out what the in-house approach looks like?
-I'm talking about not just the direct costs — salaries, tools, training — but the time it takes to build that capability and the opportunity cost of pulling your team away from other priorities."
+"That's an option, and some teams do it successfully.
+Have you costed it out — not just direct costs (salaries, tools, training) but the time to build that capability and the opportunity cost of pulling your team away from other priorities?
+Many of the companies we work with started with an in-house approach and found it took [X months] longer and cost [Y%] more than budgeted — not because their team wasn't capable, but because [specific reason]."

 Objection 16: "We tried something like this before and it didn't work."

 Why they say it: They have been burned.
-This is an emotional objection rooted in a bad past experience.
-It is also one of the strongest objections because it comes with evidence (their own experience).
+This is an emotional objection rooted in a bad past experience — and one of the strongest because it comes with their own evidence.

 Response script:

-"I really appreciate you sharing that — and I'm sorry that happened.
-It's frustrating to invest time and money into something and not see results.
+"I appreciate you sharing that — and I'm sorry it happened.
 Can I ask what specifically went wrong?
 Was it the approach, the execution, the vendor, or something else?"

-[After they share]: "That's incredibly useful context.
-What I can tell you is that [specific differentiator that addresses their concern].
-For example, [customer name] had a very similar experience with [previous vendor/approach] before working with us, and the key differences that led to a different outcome were [1, 2, 3].
-Would it be worth looking at what made those situations different from yours?"
+[After they share]: "Useful context.
+What I can tell you is that [specific differentiator].
+[Customer name] had a very similar experience with [previous vendor] before working with us, and the key differences that led to a different outcome were [1, 2, 3].
+Would it be worth looking at what made that situation different from yours?"

-Follow-up strategy: Send the case study from the customer who had a similar bad experience before switching to you.
-Emphasise what was different about your approach, not just the results.
+Follow-up strategy: Send the case study from a customer who had a similar bad experience before switching to you.
+Emphasise what was different about your approach.

 Category 5: Competition Objections